What is a budget in Everhour

 You can see how things are going, whether you should speed up or slow down, report to a client about a milestone completion or ask to give more time, etc. In a word, it helps to plan your project work.

 We have two ways to represent your budget: in a form of time and in a form of money.
 When a team starts tracking time, we update budget progress.
-If you are reaching a budget, the progress line becomes yellow and then red.
+If you reached your budget, the progress line becomes red.

-It's simple with time, but you need to set up hourly member rates first when your budget is money.
+It's simple with time, but you need to set up hourly project/member rates first when your budget is money.
 We show progress as time multiplied by hourly rates.

-Our budget can have an indefinite period with the option to start it from a specific date.
+You can have an overall budget with an option to start it from a specific date.
 The progress shows the whole period when the time was reported into a project.

-A budget can be repeated daily, weekly and monthly.
+Budget can be also reset daily, weekly and monthly.
 This is useful in a situation when you agreed with a client to spend a certain amount of time on a project for one of these periods.
 We set the progress to zero when a new period starts.

 You can also set a limit to track time over the budget.
 It sends a browser notification for a user who tries to track time above the budget.